 Basic 1970's Toys

-Some of the traditional board games were around in the 1970s; games like Monopoly, Life, Operation, and for the younger kids, Mousetrap.
+Some of the traditional board games were around in the 1970's; games like Monopoly, Life, Operation, and for the younger kids, Mousetrap.
 Uno became a popular card game for young ones and we played Pinochle.
-Other popular 1970s toys included outdoor games like the Slip N' Slide, basic stuff like Nerf balls, and even some of the first real electronic toys like Simon were introduced in the last few years of the decade.
-Twister was still around and Dungeon and Dragons, a role playing fantasy game that's probably the precursor to modern video gaming, became very popular with guys.
+Other popular 1970's toys included outdoor games like the Slip N' Slide, basic stuff like Nerf balls, and even some of the first real electronic toys like Simon were introduced in the last few years of the decade.
+Twister was still around as was Dungeon and Dragons, a role playing fantasy game that's probably the precursor to modern video gaming, became very popular with guys.

 We also had pinball machines, not the full sized ones like in aracades, but they were more mechanical than those of today.
-They had a distinctive and solid feel when the marble was shot, and bounced around.
+They had a distinctive and solid feel as the marble was launched and bounced around.
 The ring of the bells were nearly as loud and clear as what you might hear on the midway at a fair.